-Carbon dioxide lasers technology enhances treatments for sun-damaged and wrinkled skin, complementing other options like tretinoin products, vitamin C lotion, alpha hydroxy acids, chemical peels, microdermabrasion, collagen or fat augmentation, and botulinum toxin.
+Carbon dioxide laser resurfacing complements other skin treatment options such as tretinoin products, vitamin C lotion, alpha hydroxy acids, chemical peels, microdermabrasion, collagen or fat augmentation, and botulinum toxin.
+When considering this procedure, it is important to choose a surgeon with documented training and experience in laser surgery to ensure the best outcomes.

 Several skin conditions are treated with carbon dioxide lasers, such as: